 The project will depend on coordinated operation with Trinity, Shasta, Oroville, and Folsom dams on the Trinity, Sacramento, Feather, and American Rivers to "benefit" endangered salmon downstream of these dams.
-The idea is that consumptive water supplies will be stored in Sites to allow the other dams to retain cold water for fish downstream.
-However, according to the DEIR/S, coordinated operations between Sites and other dams will on average "improve" salmon runs by a paltry 2-4 percent, at a cost to the taxpayers of at least \$1.6 billion.
+The false idea is that consumptive water supplies will be stored in Sites to allow the other dams to retain cold water for fish downstream.
+But according to the DEIR/S, coordinated operations between Sites and other dams will on average "improve" salmon runs by a paltry 2-4 percent, at a cost to the taxpayers of at least \$1.6 billion.
+That is a lot of money for such nearly negligible "improvements" which come coupled with damage to air and water qualities.

 Although a major chunk of "environmental" water allegedly produce by Sites is allocated to maintain Delta water quality, there is little evaluation in the DEIR/S as to whether this allocation will successfully restore a river and estuary already degraded by major water diversions.
 The State Water Board estimates that the Delta needs somewhere between 35-75 percent of its previously unimpaired flows, primarily from the Sacramento River.
 There is no information in the Sites DEIR/S as to how project diversions and releases will achieve this standard.
 Further, I believe that the DEIR/S fails to adequately assess the impact of climate change and reservoir evaporation on project yield.
+This is yet another indication of the erroneous and unscientific content of the DEIR/S.